Trafalgar-class submarine: Potential export

 In 1987, the Canadian White Paper on Defence recommended the purchase of 10 to 12 - or Trafalgar-class submarines under technology transfer, with the choice of the type of submarine due to be confirmed before summer 1988.
 The goal was to build up a three-ocean navy and to assert Canadian sovereignty over Arctic waters.
 The purchase was abandoned in April 1989 due to a growing budget deficit.

 In fiction

 In June 2019, ITV commissioned a six-part thriller to be set aboard a fictional Trafalgar-class submarine, HMS Tenacity.
 However, production on the series was paused in 2020, before being dropped all together by November 2021.

+Tom Clancy's and Larry Bond's 1986 novel Red Storm Rising depicted the Trafalgar-class subs as highly effective against Soviet subs, with HMS Torbay having a key role in one battle.